dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

     <matplotlib.legend.Legend at 0x7fab744e47f0>

 ![png](./assets/images/motion_detection/examples_30_1.png)

 This can again be seen through the mean variance which for this specific synthetic example shows the adaption as the estimated variances converge over time.
 The low learning rate shows effectively slow adaption while the highest is essentially over fitting through the jagged oscillilations of the curve.

 # Object on moving background

 Now the question is does the adaption of the detectors to a background motion make the detectors insenstive to real "foreground" motion.
-The truth is nuanced, yes a region with a shaking tree will have issues detecting a camouflaged person walking in front, however it will have no issues if the person has a blue, red, black t-shirt i.e. a different colour channel as the variance is adapted per channel.
+The truth is nuanced, yes, a region with a shaking tree will have issues detecting a camouflaged person walking in front, however it will have no issues if the person has a blue, red, black t-shirt i.e. a different colour channel as the variance is adapted per channel.
 The goal of the background learning and detection via variance is to reduce false detections, detecting an object is actually remarkably easy the issue is limmiting to meanigful detections.